-This post originally appeared on the Fluencia blog.
-Head on over for more like this!
-You may have heard the traditional “wisdom” that children learn second languages more easily and more quickly than adults, and that it’s therefore best to learn a new language before puberty.
+You may have heard the traditional wisdom that children learn second languages more easily and more quickly than adults, and that it’s therefore best to learn a new language before puberty.
 This idea, the Critical Period Hypothesis, started becoming popular in the early 20th century, and posits that fundamental differences in brain development make it easier to attain native fluency as a child.
 Its twin, the Frozen Brain Hypothesis, suggests that it’s nearly impossible to attain this same fluency as an adult.
 If you buy into the Critical Period and Frozen Brain hypotheses, and you’re an adult learner, you may feel as though the odds are already stacked against you.
-Fortunately, additional research in the fields of linguistics and learning theory paints a picture of a more complex model for language learning.
+Fortunately, additional research in the fields of linguistics and learning theory paints a broader picture of a more complex model for language learning.

 So what’s the right time to learn Spanish?
 Right now!
 In fact, the only wrong time to start learning is later!